Central Arkansas Law Enforcement Training Academy (CALETA) First Graduating Class Ceremony

 CALETA is a basic training course for Arkansas Law Enforcement Officers and it is located on the Robinson Maneuver Training Center in North Little Rock, Ark.

-31 Law Enforcement Officers, primarily from the central Arkansas area, graduated from the academy.
+The class, 2017-A, was the first class to graduate from the newly opened academy and 31 Law Enforcement Officers, primarily from the central Arkansas area, graduated from it.

+The class speaker, Officer Casey Jacoby, from the Jacksonville Police Department, made profound statements about the brotherhood that was built and the services these men and women must now provide.

 |Date Taken: